 A brief history of the Mercedes C-Class

-As the new C-Class is revealed, we look back at the original 'Baby Benz' and its successors.
+Having driven the new C-Class, we look back at the original 'Baby Benz' and its successors.
 Warning: contains AMG

 W201 Mercedes Benz 190